 Six of the courses you'll take as a major will constitute the "core" of your study of English.
 Most majors begin by taking a few core courses before mixing in more advanced seminars.
 Doing so is a good way to find out whether you wish to do advanced work within a specific historical period or kind of literature.

 The core consists of six distributional sectors, as follows:

 - Sector 1: Theory and/or Poetics, because we want all majors to take at least one course in those essentials of literary study, critical theory and poetry and poetics.

 - Sector 2: Difference and Diasporas, because we want all English majors to understand the great diversity of literary experience: linguistic, ethnic, gendered, geographical, socioeconomic, historical, sexual.
 The sector thus encompasses a wide range of courses, including those on the history of the English language and on its many variant forms, on Ethnic and Diasporic literatures, on Anglo-Saxon and Medieval cultures, and on Gender and Sexuality.

 - Sector 3: Early Literatures to 1660, for early historical coverage of the amazingly rich body of writing that constitutes Medieval and Renaissance literature and culture.

-- Sector 4: Literature of the long 18th century (1660-1830), to insure at least one course that covers this age of enlightenment, rebellion, and revolution.
+- Sector 4: Literature of the long 18th century (1660-1830), to engage with this critical age of enlightenment, rebellion, and revolution.

 - Sector 5: Literature of the 19th century, to insure coverage of this essential century of social reform, literacy, political conflict, and popular culture.